gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Donaien flushed.
 Armaend put a hand on his shoulder.
 "Nothing special about tea," Armaend said.
 "Why, my papaere used to boil burned bread instead.
 Swore the leafy stuff never tasted half as rich.
-Of course, if the water runs out..."
+Of course, if the water runs out…"

 Before anyone could answer that, there was a sharp rap on the window shutter.
 "Can you get that, please?" the innkeeper's harried daughter